xcube-dev/xcube/README.md

                                       'Lanczos', 'Average', 'Min', 'Max',
                                       'Median', 'Mode', 'Q1', 'Q3'])
       -a, --append                    Append successive outputs.
+      --nosort                        This parameter is needed if the order of the input files is already sorted by the user and the chronology is ensured.
+By providing a sorted list of inputs the performance of xcube gen can be improved.
+When the parameter is not given, the default
+                                      behaviour of xcube gen sorts the input files based on the time stamps of the input files.
       --dry_run                       Just read and process inputs, but don't produce any outputs.
       -i, --info                      Displays additional information about format options or about input processors.
-      --sort                          This parameter is only needed for creating netCDF cubes.
-The input file list will be sorted before creating the data cube.
-If --sort parameter is not passed, order of input list will be kept.
-When creating zarr data cubes, chronology is forced by "xcube gen".
       --help                          Show this message and exit.

 Below is the `xcube gen --info` call with 5 input processors installed via plugins.